Skip to Main Content

 Hypothyroidism also can occur for other reasons: it may develop if your pituitary gland is not working properly or if your body does not have enough iodine to make thyroid hormone.
 If you have had surgery to remove all or part of your thyroid gland you may become hypothyroid.
 Additionally, if you are being treated for hyperthyroidism, the treatment may make you hypothyroid.

-Another condition, called subclinical hypothyroidism, may be diagnosed when you have elevated levels of thyroid stimulating hormone (TSH) but normal levels of thyroid hormone.
+Another condition, called subclinical hypothyroidism, may be diagnosed when you have elevated levels of TSH but normal levels of thyroid hormone.
 The condition can eventually lead to hypothyroidism.

 The incidence of hypothyroidism also increases as we age.
 Untreated, hypothyroidism can lead to serious medical conditions such as hardening of the arteries (atherosclerosis) from high levels of cholesterol.
 Atherosclerosis is a major cause of heart disease.